Tourist Information for Aberdeen, Aberdeenshire and Moray

 Grampian was a local government region of the north east of Scotland between 1975 and 1996.
 In 1996 the region was split into 3 councils, namely Aberdeenshire, Moray and The City of Aberdeen.
 However, for the purpose of this site Grampian most definitely does exists and, conveniently, covers the 3 districts previously mentioned.

-Click on the Grampian area map opposite to enlarge it and see some of the major towns in the region.
+Click on the Grampian area map above to enlarge it and see some of the major towns in the region.

 There is plenty to see both on and off the bike.
 The region is home to over half of Scotland's whisky distilleries, a major ski development, over 70 ruins, tower houses and mansions, botanic gardens, museums of all sorts, art galleries, music festivals, comedy festivals, a castle trail, a stone circle trail and of course a spectacular coast.